Alpha A@Wetenkamp Charitable Trust

 How does Alpha A@Wetenkamp Charitable Trust spend its money?

 Alpha A@Wetenkamp Charitable Trust directs 5% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This falls below the 65% benchmark.

 Are donations to Alpha A@Wetenkamp Charitable Trust tax-deductible?